Code-Institute-Submissions/Morpheus-23-cat-love_DecResub/README.md

     - As a First Time User, I want to be able to browse through the list of available cats and read about their characteristics and special needs, if any.
     - As a First Time User, I want to be able to apply for the adoption of a cat.
     - As a First Time User, I want to easily find the contact details of the site owner.
-    - As a First Time User, I want to establish that the intention of the site owner is aligned with the safe and responsible rescue efforts of homeless cats.

 - Returning User
     - As a Returning User, I want to see new cats available for adoption.